 Moving Memories

-Stories of Crises and Migration
+Information on Crises and Migration

 Whenever a crisis has hit Europe, people have migrated, bringing their memories with them.
 For many centuries people have been telling their stories of migration.
 What can we learn from the stories of others when we look to the future of our own country?